-If you are experiencing an injury of any kind, the foods you choose to eat daily are important and could be impacting your recovery process.
+If you are experiencing an injury of any kind, including headaches and neck pain, the foods you choose to eat daily are important and could be impacting your recovery process.

 We have found a proper recovery plan (a treatment plan including chiropractic care, physical therapy, and massage therapy), and these top 5 foods can significantly reduce your recovery time.
 Plus, your whole body–not just your injury–will benefit from it!

 Here is the list of the top 5 foods we recommend eating during injury recovery:

 Omega 3 Fatty Acids for inflammation from injury

 We often hear Omega 3 FA referred to as “fish oil.”
 You may see these two fatty acids as EPA or DHA on supplement packaging or food containers.
 Though omega-3 FAs are in most fish oil supplements, you can also find rich sources of these fatty acids in nuts, seeds, and plant oils.

 Omega 3 fatty acids contain important structural parts of our cells that help fight inflammation in our bodies.
 During a time of injury, our bodies are dealing with inflammation regularly.
 Adding this supplement, or foods rich with omega 3s (EPA/DHA) a few times a week, will help your body combat inflammation.

 Zinc to help repair after an injury